Tuxedo, Winnipeg: Crime

 Tuxedo has a low crime rate.
 The table below shows the crime rates of various crimes in each of the Tuxedo neighbourhoods.
 The crime data spans 5 years from the year 2017 to the year 2021.
 The rates are crimes per 100,000 residents per year.
+Note: The crime table includes adjacent areas (Assiniboine Park and Edgeland) not counted in the Tuxedo population figure of 7,145.